russ0133/quorum-legislative/README.md

 2. How would you change your solution to account forfuture columns that might be requested, such as “Bill Voted On Date” or“Co-Sponsors”?

-- All the data in the tables are easily extensible since the columns are inferred from a typescript type (usually would be inferred by a SQL schema, e.g Prisma output types) and thus can be extended simply by editing the "Database" and the types "{XXXXX}TablesColumnsOverrides" and "{XXXX}" (e.g LegislatorTablesColumnsOverrides and Legislator).
+- All the data in the tables are easily extensible since the columns are inferred from a typescript type (usually would be inferred by a SQL schema, e.g Prisma output types) and thus can be extended simply by editing the "Database" and the types "{XXXXX}TablesColumnsOverrides" and "{XXXX}" (e.g Type LegislatorTablesColumnsOverrides @ /client/src/global/tableHeaderOverrides.ts and Type Legislator @ shared/types.ts ).

 3. How would you change your solution if instead ofreceiving CSVs of data, you were given a list of legislators or bills that you should generate a CSV for?